 - Aside from being one of the good guys, The Mime from the comic book Mister Blank fits this trope to a T.

-- There was a one-shot Batman villainness who was a mime.
+- There was a one-shot Batman villainness who was a mime who hated loud noises.
 That's about it.
+Likewise, Pierrot Lunaire of the Club of Villains had a mime motif.

 - One of Ant's villains is Jessica Mime, who dresses like a (skanky) mime and has a sort of "mime power" in the form of gauntlets that allow her to make various shapes in the air out of Hard Light.
 She's an obnoxious loudmouth even by non-mime standards, though.